porsager/postgres/README.md

 ## NOTICE using `onnotice`

 nb.
 You can use [`onnotice`](#onnotice) to listen to any Postgres `NOTICE` sent on connections.
 But note that this will be called for every singlee connection to the database.

+## Thank you

+A really big thank you to @JAForbes who introduced me to Postgres and still holds my hand navigating all the great opportunities we have.